mees-van-wel/hexa-center-website/src/routes/guide/healthcare/dossiers/index.md

 ### 8.1.3.
 The client portal step selection page

 The client portal page is designed to be as barebones and easy to understand as possible.
-Clients can select a step via the the on screen button(s).
 Multiple step dossiers are represented by multiple buttons on the step selection screen.
 Clients can click on a button to navigate to that step.
-Use the `back` button to go back to the step selection screen.
+The `back` button navigates back to the step selection screen.

 An overview of the step selection screen can be found below: